cea-hpc/modules/doc/source/module.rst

  The location of a global run-command file containing *modulefile* specific setup.
 See `Modulecmd startup`_ section for detailed information.

-.. envvar:: MODULESHOME

- The location of the master Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of master *modulefiles*.

 .. envvar:: MODULES_ADVANCED_VERSION_SPEC